 We take great pride in being a responsible corporate citizen and supporting the communities in which we operate.
 Our CEO co-chairs the City of Los Angeles Office and Commercial Working Group to Reopen the Economy, which both aids our communities and ensures our approach to re-opening aligns with best practices as identified by cross-industry experts.

 COVID-19 has exacerbated homelessness and housing affordability issues across our markets, both in terms of the current health crisis and its economic impacts.
 Homelessness and affordable housing support and solutions are critical to the long-term vitality of our communities and a key focus area for our philanthropic efforts.
 We have donated $100,000 to organizations working at the intersection of COVID-19 and homelessness in our core markets.
 These organizations include the United Way of Greater Los Angeles, the Tipping Point Community in Northern California, the Seattle Foundation and the Vancouver Foundation.

-We have also joined the #FeedtheFrontLine movement in our communities by purchasing hundreds of meals in our core markets from our restaurant tenants, where possible, and nearby restaurants, cafés and caterers.
-We then help to deliver those meals to healthcare, homeless shelter and other frontline workers.
+We also participated in the #FeedtheFrontLine movement in our communities by purchasing hundreds of meals in our core markets from our restaurant tenants, where possible, and nearby restaurants, cafés and caterers.
+We then helped to deliver those meals to healthcare, homeless shelter and other frontline workers.
 We are pleased to show this small token of our appreciation while supporting local businesses.